 The National Planning Policy Framework (more commonly referred to as the NPPF) sets out the government's planning policies for England and how these are expected to be applied.
-The latest version of the NPPF was published in September 2023.
 It is a framework that guides local plan preparation and is a material consideration when determining applications.
+This SCI complies with the NPPF at the time of publication.